- June 14, 2015

 Conventional dentures are probably one of the most common and recognizable form of prosthesis today.
 While minor improvements in materials, customization and design, and effectiveness have been made over the years, the fact is that conventional dentures fall short of providing an optimal solution for tooth loss.

 Tooth loss has many serious consequences for your oral health, and your bite strength is one of the most noticeable effects of tooth loss.
 Your bite strength determines what foods you’re able to chew and eat, as well as how well you are understood when you speak.
 Tooth loss will impair both of these.
-Replacing a lost tooth (or as in some cases, a whole row of teeth, or a whole mouth of teeth) with conventional dentures will give you back a small portion of your natural bite strength, on the order of 10% to 20% of what you were able to achieve before your tooth loss.
+Replacing a lost tooth with conventional dentures will give you back a small portion of your natural bite strength.
+In some cases, this also applies to a whole row or mouth of teeth.
+This portion is 10% to 20% of what you were able to achieve before your tooth loss.
 In a world where there is almost no other option (besides a dental bridge, or simply living with the pain and embarrassment of tooth loss), that’s better than nothing.

-Getting back to the point on cost vs. value for a moment: while the upfront cost of dentures is lower than that of implants, the total cost can be much higher than it seems, when you consider the time and money it will cost to frequently replace dentures that have been broken or lost their fit.
+Now let’s get back to the point on cost versus value and dentures vs implants.
+Yes, the upfront cost of dentures is lower than that of implants.
+However, the total cost can be much higher than it seems.
+This is especially true when you consider the time and money it will cost to frequently replace dentures that have been broken or lost their fit.

-The fit of conventional dentures can be easily lost.
-In many instances, the loss of fit has nothing to do with the dentures themselves, but changes to the shape of your oral cavity that occur after the dentures have been made.
+It is easy to losing the fit of conventional dentures.
+In many instances, the loss of fit has nothing to do with the dentures themselves.
+However, changes to the shape of your oral cavity that occur after the dentures have been made.
 Your body undergoes constant change all the time.
 You may not always notice these changes, but they happen, and your oral cavity is no exception.
 It’s not a matter of if your dentures will lose their fit, but when.
-Loss of fit can even be accelerated by positive changes, such as weight loss!
+Loss of fit can even accelerate by positive changes, such as weight loss!

 Poorly fitting dentures will move and slide around in your mouth.
 This causes three obvious problems:

-- Two, moving dentures have a tendency to slide out of your mouth completely, leading to embarrassment (they also cause a loud clicking sound whenever you speak), and
+- Two, slippery dentures. moving dentures have a tendency to slide out of your mouth completely, leading to embarrassment.
+Dentures also cause a loud clicking sound whenever you speak.

 - Three, all that movement leads to a lot of rubbing between the dentures, your oral tissues, and teeth.
-This will create mouth sores, and bacteria can use these as “doorways” into your body, potentially causing serious diseases in your body.
+This will create mouth sores, and bacteria can use these as “doorways” into your body.
+Worst of all, this can potentially cause serious diseases in your body.